ArclightTW/Tiny-Reactors/.github/ISSUE_TEMPLATE/Bug_report.md

 ---

+__Notes Before Submitting__
+Before submitting an issue to the Tiny Reactors project, please ensure the following checks have been undertaken:
+[ ] Check the __Known Issues__ page on the Wiki to ensure you are not raising an issue for something that is already being investigated.
+[ ] Check previously closed __Issues__ to make sure that you are not raising a duplicate issue for something that has been resolved.

+---

 __Mod Version:__
 (the version of the mod you are running, per Minecraft's Mods screen or the .jar file directly)
 __Java Version:__